 The Company is a subsidiary of Frint Beheer IV BV, a company incorporated in the Netherlands.
-The directors regard Koninklijke Friesland Foods NV, a company incorporated in the Netherlands, as the ultimate holding company.
+Upon completion of merger with Campina NV during the financial year, the directors now regard Royal FrieslandCampina NV (formerly known as Royal Friesland Foods NV), a company incorporated in the Netherlands, as the ultimate holding company.

-Amounts owing by / (to) other related companies, which arose mainly from trade transactions under normal credit terms are unsecured and interest-free.
+Amounts owing by/(to) other related companies, which arose mainly from trade transactions under normal credit terms, are unsecured and interest-free.